 I love custom orders, such as these tables.
 We will work together on design and wood choices to make your ideal finished product.
 In addition to my own stock of local woods, a wide assortment of other varieties are available at local stores.

-The items shown above, (scroll over "Shop" at the top of the site,) are available for sale.
+Many items shown, (scroll over "Shop" at the top of the site,) are available for sale.
 Local pick up in Houston anytime, and I can ship at cost plus a nominal packing fee.
-The later section Items without a price are gone, but I can approximately recreate most of them too.
+The gallery section Items without a price are gone, but I can approximately recreate most of them too.

-To mail order on line, use the contact me feature below.
-I accept Square and Paypal
+To mail order, use the contact me feature below.
+I accept cards using Square or Paypal

 ONEWOOD is owned and operated by David H Janowitz.
 Nearly all the wood is locally sourced, and most of it is from trees I cut down, brought to a local sawmill and cut into boards myself.
 I dried the wood in my own solar kiln.
 Finally, I personally craft all the items shown, at my home workshop here in Houston, Texas.
 Obviously, this means all my products are Made in the USA!
 While I can purchase whatever wood you might like to have, I especially like going from the tree to the finished product myself.
 Here are some of the woods I most frequently use: